sullyo/videoscribe/README.md

 ### Usage

 Simply add your api key, then select whether you want to transcribe a youtube video or your own file.
 Note: you will be charged based on OpenAI's pricing found [here](https://openai.com/pricing)

+### Additional notes

+I tried to make this as simple as possible, so yes, there could be several improvements, specifically in making the components more reusable.

 ## License